assets and liabilities family property dispute

 All assets and liabilities are included in the property, not just those that were acquired during the marriage.
 Property and debts that were brought into the marriage and those that were acquired after the marriage are added to the property pool.
 How the property pool will be divided depends upon some factors that are discussed in other articles on this website.

 Property can be classified into three groups: real property, personal property, and financial assets.
 They are all included in the property pool.

 Real property refers to land and the buildings that are attached to it.
 The family home, a vacation home or condo, and the buildings that a spouse owns for the operation of a business are examples of real property.

 Personal property includes all nonfinancial forms of property other than real property.
-Cars, motorcycles, boats, jewelry, art, furniture, appliances, computers, tools, collections, and business equipment are all examples of personal property.
+Cars, motorcycles, boats, jewellery, art, furniture, appliances, computers, tools, collections, and business equipment are all examples of personal property.

 Financial assets include cash and investments.
 Funds held in bank accounts, stocks, bonds, money that is owed to a spouse, and money that will be paid as the result of a lawsuit are examples of financial assets.
 So are pension or retirement accounts and superannuation interests.
 Trusts can also be considered as financial assets.

 Liabilities are the debts you owe.
 Those can include mortgage notes, credit card debts, and other bills you owe, including unpaid taxes.
 Responsibility for payment of debts is determined as part of the property settlement.

 Sometimes a spouse will arrange for his or her assets to be owned by a company.
 A spouse might therefore have the use of a company car that is not titled in the spouse’s name.

 When making a property settlement, a Family Law Court can look beyond the legal title to determine, as a practical matter, whether a spouse has exclusive control of an asset.
 Ownership can be attributed to a spouse even if the asset is titled in the name of a company.